Dyna-Glo

 Possible Causes

-Inadequate drying after use, Storing smoker outdoors without cover, Using harsh cleaners that remove protective coating, Standing water in cabinet
+Inadequate drying after use, storing the smoker outdoors without a cover, using harsh cleaners that remove the protective coating, standing water in the cabinet.

 How to Fix / Troubleshooting